Customer development: Teachings

 Blank began teaching Customer Development in his entrepreneurship classes at Stanford University and UC Berkeley.
-His class, the Lean Launchpad, was first taught has been adopted by more than 75 universities around the globe.
+His class, the Lean Launchpad, has since been adopted by more than 75 universities around the globe.
 In 2011, Blank's curriculum became the new standard for science commercialization in the U.S. as the National Science Foundation adopted it for their Innovation Corps.

 Business model

 From the customer development view, a business model is a representation of how organizations create, deliver and capture value.
 It is designed to change rapidly, reflect customer reality and iterate as new information is discovered.

 The business model is based on the mantra, “No business plan survives first contact with customers.”
 The business plan is an operating document that existing companies write to execute known business models.
 However, for a startup, there are too many unknowns to develop a successful plan.
 The static business plan necessarily changes as soon as the business comes in contact with its target market.

 Startups are involved in searching for the right business model.
 The business model is tested in the real world (e.g., through a Minimum Viable Product) to gather customer input and make necessary changes.
 When a successful, repeatable business model is discovered, the company enters the product execution and business plan phase.